Sarthaksinghal00/frist-program-/README.md

 # frist-program-
-this is  my frist git repositry
+this is  my frist git repository. author -- SARTHAK SINGHAL